Frequently Asked Questions

 What is OddsGuard Desktop for Windows?

-Should I use the desktop app or the browser extension?
+Do I need the desktop app and the browser extension?

-Should I use the desktop app or the browser extension?
+Do I need the desktop app and the browser extension?

 How do I get started with the Windows desktop app?